-20.6.
+Legislative text Article 20 - Requirements relating to simplicity 20.6.
 The seller shall provide representations and warranties that, to the best of its knowledge, the underlying exposures included in the securitisation are not encumbered or otherwise in a condition that can be foreseen to adversely affect the enforceability of the true sale or assignment or transfer with the same legal effect.

-5. The seller shall provide representations and warranties that, to the best of its knowledge, the underlying exposures included in the securitisation are not encumbered or otherwise in a condition that can be foreseen to adversely affect the enforceability of the true sale or assignment or transfer with the same legal effect.

-See section headed "Description of the Transaction Documents - The Warranty and Indemnity Agreement", §(e) stating that <<(e) to the best of the Originator's knowledge, the Receivables included in the Portfolio are not encumbered or otherwise in a condition that can be foreseen to adversely affect the enforceability of the transfer of the Portfolio pursuant to the provisions of the Transfer Agreement>>.

-See also section headed "Description of the Transaction Documents - The Transfer Agreement", where an undertaking of the Originator not to create new encumbrances is mentioned: << The Originator has undertaken, inter alia, to refrain from carrying out activities with respect to the Receivables which may prejudice the validity or recoverability of any Receivable or adversely affect the benefit which the Issuer may derive from the Receivables and in particular not to assign or transfer the Receivables to any third party or to create any security interest, charge, lien or encumbrance or other right in favour of any third party in respect of the Receivables.
-The Originator has also undertaken not to modify or cancel any term or condition of the Loan Agreements or any document to which it is a party relating to the Receivables which may prejudice the Issuer's rights to the Receivables or the then current rating of the Rated Notes, save in the event such modifications or cancellations are provided for by the Transaction Documents or required by law.>>.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-21. The objective of the criterion in Article 20(6), which requires the seller to provide the representations and warranties confirming to the seller's best knowledge that the transferred exposures are neither encumbered nor otherwise in a condition that could potentially adversely affect the enforceability of the transfer of title, is to ensure that the underlying exposures are not only beyond the reach not only of the seller but equally of its creditors, and to allocate the commercial risk of the encumbrance of the underlying exposures to the seller.
+STS criteria 5.
+The seller shall provide representations and warranties that, to the best of its knowledge, the underlying exposures included in the securitisation are not encumbered or otherwise in a condition that can be foreseen to adversely affect the enforceability of the true sale or assignment or transfer with the same legal effect.
+Verified?
+Yes PCS Comment See Prospectus, Eligibility Criteria section.
+VWFS represents and warrants to the Issuer and to the Security Trustee, in respect of the VWFS Receivables sold by it under the Receivables Purchase Agreement, (i) on 25 November 2014 and (ii) otherwise as at each Additional Cut-Off Date in relation to the Additional Receivables to be acquired on such Additional Purchase Date after 25 November 2014, that each VWFS Receivable meets each of the following conditions (for the avoidance of doubt, when applying the conditions below the Receivables have been selected randomly and not with the intention to prejudice the Noteholders): (h) that the relevant Financing Contracts constitute legal valid, binding and enforceable agreements with full recourse to the Obligor; (m) that it can dispose of the Purchased Receivables free from rights of third parties and, to the best of the Seller's knowledge, the Purchased Receivables are not in a condition that can be foreseen to adversely affect the enforceability of the assignment; (n) the Seller is the legal and beneficial owner, free from any Security Interest, of the Purchased Receivables; VWFS has provided representations that meets conditions in line with Criterion 5.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale 21.
+The objective of the criterion in Article 20(6), which requires the seller to provide the representations and warranties confirming to the seller's best knowledge that the transferred exposures are neither encumbered nor otherwise in a condition that could potentially adversely affect the enforceability of the transfer of title, is to ensure that the underlying exposures are not only beyond the reach not only of the seller but equally of its creditors, and to allocate the commercial risk of the encumbrance of the underlying exposures to the seller.
+EBA Final non-ABCP STS Guidelines